mucanastasia/guitar_gems/README.md

     ```bash
     npm run dev

-or if you need to expose host for external devices:
+(Optional) Start the development server with a host exposed for external devices:

     npm run dev -- --host